cliffordlab/Multi-Bluetooth-Beacon-Localization/README.md

 When using this code, or derivatives of this code (under the BSD3 license terms), please cite:
 Saghafi S, Kiarashi Y, Rodriguez AD, Levey AI, Kwon H, Clifford GD.
 Indoor Localization Using Multi-Bluetooth Beacon Deployment in a Sparse Edge Computing Environment.
 Digit Twins Appl.
 2025 Jan-Dec;2(1):e70001. doi: 10.1049/dgt2.70001.
 Epub 2025 Mar 7.
 PMID: 40735132; PMCID: PMC12305822.

-An open access versions of the articel can be found
+An open access versions of the article can be found
 here: https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/dgt2.70001
 and here: https://pmc.ncbi.nlm.nih.gov/articles/PMC12305822/

+Abstract describing the research relevant to the code: Bluetooth low energy (BLE)-based indoor localization has been extensively researched due to its cost-effectiveness, low power consumption, and ubiquity.
+Despite these advantages, the variability of received signal strength indicator (RSSI) measurements, influenced by physical obstacles, human presence, and electronic interference, poses a significant challenge to accurate localization.
+In this work, we present an optimised method to enhance indoor localization accuracy by utilising multiple BLE beacons in a radio frequency (RF)-dense modern building environment.
+Through a proof-of-concept study, we demonstrate that using three BLE beacons reduces localization error from a worst-case distance of 9.09-2.94 m, whereas additional beacons offer minimal incremental benefit in such settings.

-The notebook `Multi_BLE.ipynb` reproduces all figures and analyses presented in the paper.
+The notebook `Multi_BLE.ipynb` reproduces all figures and analyses presented in the above research article.

 ---

 ### 1️⃣ Main script section for `Multi_BLE.ipynb`

-Add this somewhere after *Workflow Overview* or after *Function Reference*:

 ```markdown
 ## **Main Script: Multi_BLE.ipynb**